 Symbolic Tools in Mathematics and their Application

 The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) has established the transregional collaborative research centre (SFB-TRR) 195 “Symbolic Tools in Mathematics and their Application” starting in January 2017.
-Host university is the University of Kaiserslautern (TU Kaiserslautern), additional applicant universities are RWTH Aachen University and Saarland University.
+The first funding period ended in 2020 with the second funding period of the SFB-TRR 195 having started in January 2021.
+Host university is the RPTU Kaiserslautern-Landau (RPTU Kaiserslautern), additional applicant universities are RWTH Aachen University and Saarland University.

-Further participating researchers from TU Berlin, University of Siegen, University of Stuttgart, and University of Tübingen.
+Further participating researchers from TU Berlin, Max-Planck-Institute MiS Leipzig, University of Stuttgart, and University of Tübingen.

 Summary of the research programme

 Computing examples has always been a key component of mathematical research.
 Modern computers paired with sophisticated mathematical software tools have taken the possibilities of such calculations to a new level.
 In the realm of algebra and its applications, where exact calculations are inevitable, the necessary software tools are provided by computer algebra systems.
 Current challenges in this area arise from the increasing complexity of examples, higher levels of abstraction and the need for interdisciplinary methods.
 The TRR 195 aims at taking a leading role in meeting these challenges.